You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 [05:40]

 There are guidelines, there aren't rules.
 Yes.
-Can you say a little bit about, it seems like especially over the last decade, your practice has blossomed out into a variety of interests that have expressed something that 30, 40 years of sasen brought by you.
+Can you say a little bit about, it seems like especially with the last decade, your practice has blossomed out into a variety of interests that have expressed something that 30, 40 years of sasen brought by.
+Any movies?
 Well, you know, since I've been writing this newsletter for about a year and a half, once a month, I noticed that what I like to write about is cultural things, how Buddhism is expressed in culture.

 [07:03]

 how our understanding is expressed in culture.
 So that's partially where it's coming from.
 But then again, I was always painting.
-But maybe it's gotten a little different.
+But it maybe has gotten a little different.
 I used to think I was painting about something.
 No, I'm just painting.
 You've grown too, in many ways.
 How would you characterize it?
 It's funny, isn't it?
 They're all funny.
 And we should not keep a sense of humor about ourselves.
-We should not keep our stuff.
+We should not keep a sense of humor about ourselves.
 We should keep a sense of humor about ourselves.
 Because life is tough enough without a sense of humor.

 [08:05]